findthemasks/findthemasks/README.md

 ## Directory structure

 - `/public` - The client-side code for the website.
-Currently has some symlinks to legacy file locations.
 - `/functions` - The cloud function used to generate data.json.
 Not needed for frontend work.

 ## Firebase